 Best for Natural Stone: Granite Gold Shower Cleaner

 Unlike many bathroom tile cleaners, this spray-on product is safe to use on natural stone materials like granite, marble, or travertine.
-When used regularly, it can remove mold, mildew, soap scum, and hard-water deposits.
-It's both non-toxic and pH-balanced, so it shouldn't irritate skin or damage porous surfaces.
-The formula contains no ammonia, and can even be used on food-contact surfaces, so you can spray it on stone countertops in your kitchen, but will want to make sure they're completely dry and treated before you place any food on them.
+You can use it by itself to keep the natural shine of your shower tiles strong, or pair it with the brand's shower cleaner and sponge to tackle soap scum.
+The formula contains no ammonia or phosphates, and can be used on food-contact surfaces, too.
+You can spray it on stone countertops in your kitchen, but will want to make sure they're completely dry and treated before you place any food on them.

 Lexi Dwyer has written about dish scrubbers, laundry whiteners, and soap dispensers for The Spruce.
 She loves all things Mrs. Meyer's and would put its geranium hand soap on her list of things she'd bring to a desert island.

 For additional background on shower tile cleaners, we spoke to Christine McNerney, Senior Director of Merchandising, Non-Food at Thrive Market who spoke about how to prevent mold and mildew.